brainneuro/Multi-Face-attribution/README.md

 You can run "validateid.py" to start validation of identity, and run "validateexp.py" to start validation of expression.
 Here, the identity classification accuracy was evaluated using the same strategy as FaceNet

+"analysis.m" include the code for RSA based on Spearman rank correlation and the code for generating identity matrix and expression matrix, which containing only values of 1 and 0, where 0 denotes the same category of image pairs and 1 denotes  a different category of image pairs.